aimhubio/aim/docs/source/guides/integrations/sagemaker_notebook_ui.md

 Aim can be installed and used on Jupyter notebooks.
 With SageMaker notebook instance, there are difficulties with establishing POST requests which prevents some Aim functionalities to work.
 So we have built a script to update the proxying package on SageMaker notebook instance.
-In order to work with Aim UI, please follow the steps below
+In order to work with Aim UI, please follow the steps below:

 - Create a lifecycle configuration on your SageMaker Service.
-- Copy and past the [script](https://github.com/aimhubio/aim/blob/feature/notebook-extension-sagemaker-support/aim/scripts/sagemaker/on-start.sh) in your configuration's `Start Notebook` phase.
+- Copy and paste the [script](https://github.com/aimhubio/aim/blob/feature/notebook-extension-sagemaker-support/aim/scripts/sagemaker/on-start.sh) in your configuration's `Start Notebook` phase.

 <img style="border: 1px solid #1d2253" src="../../_static/images/guides/integrations/jupyter/create-configuration.png" />
 For more information how to create a lifecycle configuration on AWS SageMaker Service, please go through the [AWS SageMaker Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html).